Bang the Table’s EngagementHQ offers all the features you need to comply with the European Union’s General Data Protection Regulation (GDPR).

 Your community are the Data Subjects

 Individuals whose personal data is being collected are the Data Subjects.
-The GDPR focuses on ensuring that the right of data subjects are protected through adequate data consent and access rights.
+The GDPR focuses on ensuring that the right of data subjects is protected through adequate data consent and access rights.

 How EngagementHQ helps you achieve GDPR compliance

-- Explicit consent is built into EHQ allowing collection of personal details
+Explicit consent is built into EngagementHQ allowing the collection of personal details

-- We only store anonymised data for benchmarking so we do not have to store your community’s data beyond the duration of our agreement with you
+We only store anonymized data for benchmarking so we do not have to store your community’s data beyond the duration of our agreement with you

-- Our Information Security Management System is certified ISO 27001:2013 guaranteeing appropriate technical and organisational measures are in place for the protection of your data
+Our Information Security Management System is certified ISO 27001:2013 guaranteeing appropriate technical and organizational measures are in place for the protection of your data

 Q. Does Brexit mean that GDPR will not apply in the UK?